adityachaudharycode/MentorVerse/README.md

 - Different profiles for both mentor and students
 - In Real-time chat service so that student and teacher can interact flawlessly
 - Resource sharing platform for students and teachers
-- Analytics dashboard for mentors and students with graphical data
+- Analytics dashboard for mentors and students with graphical data present
 - Student progress records is also there
 - Scheduling system for mentoring sessions will be so useful for student